Culture of Macau: People and languages

 The two official languages of Macau are Chinese and Portuguese, although the latter is only spoken by a small minority.
 English is also widely spoken.
 As of 2016, 80.1% of the population speak Cantonese as their daily language.

-In 2018 Reuters stated "there are signs that Chinese is being prioritized in government."
+In 2018, Reuters stated "there are signs that Chinese is being prioritized in government."

 The Macanese language, generally known as Patuá, is a distinctive creole that is still spoken by several dozen members of the Macanese people, an ethnic group of mixed Asian and Portuguese ancestry that accounts for a small percentage of Macau's population.

 A sign in both Chinese and Portuguese in Macau - "主教座堂辦公室" (in Chinese) and "Cartório da Sé" (in Portuguese), which means "Office of the Cathedral."

 Signs in Macau are displayed in both Traditional Chinese and Portuguese.
 In contrast to mainland China, Macau—along with Hong Kong and Taiwan—generally does not use Simplified Chinese characters.

 Among the main migrants of the country are workers from the Philippines, hence Tagalog is one of the most-heard foreign languages.

 Cultural identity

-The worldwide popularity of Cantonese food and Chinese martial arts (kung fu or wu shu) has made them popular in Portugal as well.
+The worldwide popularity of Cantonese food and Chinese martial arts (kung fu or wushu) has made them popular in Portugal as well.

 In 1998, the first Festival da Lusofonia took place in Macau, a festival of Portuguese-speaking communities.
 In November 2013, the 16th edition of the festival took place over the duration of two and a half days with musical activities, kids programmes, traditional Portuguese games and food from Portuguese-speaking countries' cuisines.